archivebizzle/React-Appwrite-RealTime-Chat/README.md

 A chat app with real-time capabilities that utilizes Appwrite on the backend.

-> Tutorial Link Will be added here when posted.

 ### Getting Started

 After cloning the repo ensure you complete the necessary installations